JamesOBenson/JamesOBenson/_pages/cv.md

 Soft skills
 ======
 * Rapidly adopting new technologies and tools
 * Rapid and agile task switching
+* English: Native; German: CEFR A2/B1

 Publications
 ======